CUCyber/constitution/README.md

 ### Ratification (Requirements for Adopting This Constitution)

 This constitution is ratified upon a unanimous vote to ratify by at least 6 founding undergraduate members.

+## Article XIV
+### Non-Discrimination & Anti-Harassment Policy

+This is a printed version of the online Non-Discrimination & Anti-Harassment Policy.
+It was printed on 01/13/2023 at 18:46.
+Information is current as of date and time of printing.

+#### 1. Purpose

+1.1.
+This policy of Non-Discrimination is intended to meet Clemson University’s responsibilities under Titles VI and VII of the Civil Rights Act 1964, the Pregnancy Discrimination Act of 1978, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Age Discrimination in Employment Act of 1967, the Age Discrimination Act of 1975, the Vietnam Veterans Readjustment Assistance Act of 1974, the Genetic Information Nondiscrimination Act of 2008, the Violence Against Women Act, the SC Pregnancy Accommodations Act and applicable provisions of the South Carolina Human Affairs Law.

+#### 2. Scope

+2.1.
+This policy applies to all University students, employees, affiliates, and visitors.

+#### 3. Policy Statement

+3.1.
+Clemson prohibits discrimination, including harassment, of any employee, student, guest or visitor because of race, color, religion, sex, sexual orientation, gender, gender identity, pregnancy (including childbirth, or related medical condition), national origin, age, disability, veteran’s status, genetic information, or any other personal characteristic protected under applicable federal or state law.

+3.2.
+Clemson University will respond promptly to all complaints of discrimination, harassment, or retaliation.

+3.2.1.
+Any person, regardless of position or title, who is determined to have engaged in discrimination, harassment or retaliation as prohibited by this policy will be subject to prompt and appropriate corrective action, up to and including dismissal or termination from the University, or in the case of visitors, exclusion from University property and/or programs

+3.3.
+Clemson also prohibits retaliation against any person because the person filed a complaint of discrimination or because the person participated in any manner in the investigation and resolution of a complaint of discrimination or harassment

+#### 4. Definitions

+4.1.
+Discrimination : treating a person or group of persons less advantageously than another

+person or group of persons because of one or more of the protected characteristics listed above.
+Discrimination can manifest itself in many forms, including denying or excluding a person or a group of persons from participation in or receiving the benefits of any program or activity of the University, including employment decisions, because of one or more of the protected characteristics specified above.

+4.2.
+Harassment : unwelcome verbal or physical conduct directed toward a person or group of persons motivated by a protected characteristic that unreasonably interferes with the person’s work or educational performance or creates an intimidating or hostile work or educational environment.
+Examples may include, but are not limited to, epithets, slurs, and jokes.

+4.3.
+Sexual harassment : means unwelcome verbal or physical conduct of a sexual nature.
+Examples may include, but are not limited to, sexual advances, requests for sexual favors, touching, jokes, comments, and sexual violence.

+#### 5. Additional Resources

+5.1.
+Reporting and Inquiry Contact Information

+5.2.
+Policy and Procedures Related to Sexual Harassment and Sexual Violence

+5.3.
+Procedures for Resolution of Discrimination/Harassment/Retaliation Complaints Against Employees (PDF).

+5.4.
+Student Code of Conduct

+5.5.
+Employee Incident Reporting Form

+#### 6. Responsible Department

+6.1.
+5016 - Office of Inclusion and Equity, Office of Access and Equity, 864-656-3181

+#### 7. Approval & Revision History

+7.1.
+President Approval: 08/15/2022

+7.2.
+Last Date of Revision: 09/28/2020

+7.3.
+Originally Issued: 12/17/2018